Hibaber/Omnifood/README.md

 # Omnifood
- Practicing with Css fundamentals by cloning omnifood website
+ Practicing with Css fundamentals by cloning Omnifood website

- PS: Still not finished, to be update soon
+ PS: Still in progress